Teddy Pendergrass

 Theodore DeReese Pendergrass (March 26, 1950 – January 13, 2010) was an American soul and R&B singer and songwriter.
 He was born in Kingstree, South Carolina.
 Pendergrass lived most of his life in the Philadelphia area, and initially rose to musical fame as the lead singer of Harold Melvin & the Blue Notes.
-After leaving the group in 1976, Pendergrass launched a successful solo career under the Philadelphia International label, releasing five consecutive platinum albums (a record at the time for an African-American R&B artist).
+After leaving the group in 1976, Pendergrass launched a successful solo career under the Philadelphia International label, releasing five consecutive platinum albums (a record for any artist at the time).

 In March 1982, a car crash left Pendergrass paralyzed from the chest down.
-Pendergrass continued his successful solo career until announcing his retirement in 2007.
-Pendergrass died from respiratory failure in January 2010.
+Pendergrass continued his solo career until announcing his retirement in 2007.
+He died from respiratory failure in January 2010.

 Early life

 Pendergrass was born Theodore DeReese Pendergrass on March 26, 1950, in Kingstree, South Carolina.
 He was the only child of Jesse and Ida Geraldine (née Epps) Pendergrass.
-Ida suffered six miscarriages before successfully giving birth to Teddy.
-When Pendergrass was very young, his father left the family.
-As he grew older, Pendergrass' mother promised him that she would find his father so that they could meet.
-She fulfilled that promise, and Teddy met his father when he was 11 years old.
-Not long after, Jesse was stabbed to death at age 47 on June 13, 1962, during an altercation with another man.
-Pendergrass grew up in the impoverished section of North Philadelphia and often sang at church.
-He dreamed of being a pastor and got his wish when, at age 10, Pendergrass was ordained a minister (according to author Robert Ewell Greene).
-He also took up drums during this time and was a junior deacon of his church.
+Before his birth, Ida had experienced six miscarriages.
+When he was still very young, his father left the family.
+Years later, after his mother had promised to locate him, Pendergrass met his father at the age of 11.
+Shortly afterward, on June 13, 1962, Jesse Pendergrass was stabbed to death at age 47 during an altercation with another man.
+Pendergrass was raised in an impoverished area of North Philadelphia and frequently sang in church.
+He hoped to become a pastor and, according to author Robert Ewell Greene, was ordained a minister at the age of 10.
+During the same period, he began playing drums and also served as a junior deacon in his church.

-Pendergrass attended Thomas Edison High School for Boys in North Philadelphia.
-He sang with the Edison Mastersingers.
-Pendergrass dropped out in the 11th grade to enter the music business, recording his first song "Angel with Muddy Feet".
-However, the recording was not a commercial success.
-Pendergrass played drums for several local Philadelphia bands, eventually becoming the drummer of The Cadillacs (not the famed Harlem-based group of the same name).
-In 1970, he was spotted by the Blue Notes' founder, Harold Melvin (1939–1997), who convinced Pendergrass to play drums in the group.
-However, during a performance, Pendergrass began singing along, and Melvin, impressed by his vocals, made him the lead singer.
-Before Pendergrass joined the group, the Blue Notes had struggled to find success.
-This all changed when they landed a recording deal with Philadelphia International Records in 1971, thus beginning Pendergrass's successful collaboration with label founders Kenny Gamble and Leon Huff.
+Pendergrass attended Thomas Edison High School for Boys in North Philadelphia, where he sang with the Edison Mastersingers.
+He left school in the 11th grade to pursue a career in music, recording his first song, "Angel with Muddy Feet".
+The recording was not commercially successful.
+He then played drums for several local Philadelphia bands and eventually became the drummer for The Cadillacs, a group unrelated to the better-known Harlem-based act of the same name.
+In 1970, he was noticed by Blue Notes founder Harold Melvin (1939–1997), who persuaded him to join the group as a drummer.
+During one performance, however, Pendergrass began singing along, and Melvin—impressed by his voice—made him the group's lead singer.
+Before Pendergrass joined, the Blue Notes had struggled to achieve commercial success.
+That changed after the group signed with Philadelphia International Records in 1971, beginning Pendergrass's collaboration with label founders Kenny Gamble and Leon Huff.